COSC3020/isomorphism-nodes-connectivity-Kodoka/README.md

 Thus, for all $u, v \in V_1$ where $u \neq v: (u, v) \in E_1 \Longleftrightarrow (f(u), f(v)) \in E_2$

+## Sources

+I took Discrete Mathematics as a distance learning class through UND, and distinctly remember having to answer almost this exact same question; however, access to old submissions is lost 30 days after completing the course, so I don't acutally have access to my submission.

+## Plagiarism Notice

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.